databrickslabs/dbx/docs/index.md

 Read more about the place of `dbx` and potential use-cases in the [Concepts section](/concepts).

-## :octicons-tools-24: Differences from other tools
+## :thinking: Differences from other tools

 | Tool                                                                                             | Comment                                                                                                                                                                                                                                                                           |
 |--------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|